System Shocks Make Personal Adaptation Necessary.

 Second Step: Developing New Personal Habits That Are Sustainability-Driven

 New practices are novel ways we go about accomplishing what needs to be done to run our lives smoothly on a daily, weekly, and monthly basis.
 We fill the car up with gas once a week.
 We go grocery shopping on Mondays and Thursdays.
 We drop-off our dry-cleaning every Tuesday.
 We pay our household bills the 2nd of every month.
-We set-up standards and routines to keep orderly track of all that needs to get done on a continuous basis.
-We can call this a mental check-list of life’s “To Dos”.
+We set-up standards and routines to keep orderly track of all that needs to get done on a continual basis.
+We can call this a mental check-list of life’s “To Do’s”.
 Some of these practices we just do and don’t think about much.
-A pair of socks gets a hole in them so we throw them away and buy a few more pairs.
+A pair of socks gets a hole in them so we throw them away and buy another pair.
 We use Aluminum foil until the roll is depleted and we put it on our shopping list to get more.
 We buy that Gallon of Tide laundry detergent because having more is better.

 New practices can also be defined as being open to trying new ways, new things, new brands, and new concepts to accomplish the same life tasks that require our attention.
-For instance, instead of performing manual bank reconciliations, many of us now use e-banking services with our banks, this not only automates our payments out and credits in, it automatically serves to streamline our personal monthly reconciliations of cash flows.
+For instance, instead of performing manual bank reconciliations, many of us now use e-banking services with our banks.
+This not only automates our payments out and credits in, it automatically serves to streamline our personal monthly cash flow reconciliations.
 With the advent of online shopping, a shift has occurred in how we shop.
 Instead of visiting a mall, we take time out of our work week to shop online, making more efficient use of our time and removing the hassle of lugging our purchases around with us, with free or low-cost delivery services.
-Another example: we rarely hail a taxi cab much longer in urban areas; instead, we “call” an Uber or Lyft car to pick us up at a determined spot and time that is electronically ordered by us through our mobile phones.
+Another example: we rarely hail a taxi cab…with our raised arms, in urban areas; instead, we “call” an Uber or Lyft car to pick us up at a determined spot and time that is electronically ordered by us through our mobile phones.
 Some of these new practices take time to learn and get used to.
 Though with practice, we often find they serve us better: saving us time, money, and effort.

 Third Step: Embracing New Technology That Supports Personal Sustainability